 These photos show the relative shaft and transmission alignment of the Divnick (left) and the Universal (right).
 We have drawn a vertical line through the center of the shaft-connection hub to illustrate its relationship to the face of the club.
 Modern golf design aligns the shaft in front of the face like the Divnick to reduce twisting or "gear-effect" of off-center hits.
 It allows your hands to pass the ball before contact is made.
+This is referred to as the "offset" angle.
+Our club has what we call a "progressive offset" which means the shaft alignment is MORE forward with the lower lofts.
+That is when it is most beneficial.
 Because the Universal transmission is behind the head, it achieves the offset by incorporating an angle in the hosel.
 This helps, but does not completely overcome the physics of gear-effect.

 You will also notice the horizontal lines drawn just below the hub.
 Notice how much of the Universal's sole is below that line.
 This means the center of gravity is much higher on their club than on the Divnick.
-This is illustrated further in the next section with the Back View.
+This is illustrated further in the Back View section below.

 We are asked from time to time about the relative durability of the tightening levers.
 Ours is made out of glass-filled nylon while the Universal lever is metal.
 However, our lever is pressed over a conventional grade-8 nut, so the lever is only tightening the nut.
 The durability comes from the nut.
 We believe there are two big advantages to our lever.
 First, plastic is lighter weight than metal, and adding weight to the heel is not desirable.
 Second, if the threads ever wear, the nut can be replaced...either free from us or a few cents from a hardware store.